common-fate/docs-archive/docs/approvals/sso/onelogin.md

 `gdeploy` will prompt you for IDs relating to your One Login tenancy.

-1. For the `Base Url` param, get your tenancies url.
+1. For the `Base URL` parameter, get your tenancies url.
 This can be copied from your admin portal.
 It will have a format like this: `https://{tenantName}.onelogin.com`
 2. For the `Client ID` param, copy and paste the **Client ID**.
 3. For the `Client Secret` param, copy and paste the **Client Secret**.